KeySeeDev/evented/README.md

 - [ ] refactoring : there is always space to improvement!
 - [x] debug : console log events and action perfomed
 - [x] filter system : triggers and events and passes the result allowing to change value
+- [x] failure handler : every action is run in try-catch mode so the chain wont be broken
 - [x] trigger system : event listner core concept